RushiBhogade/GalleryApp/README.md

 2. **Install Dependencies**

-   Ensure you have Node.js and npm or Yarn installed.
+   Make sure you have Node.js and npm or Yarn installed.
 Then run:

    ```bash
    npm install